in-toto/in-toto-java/README.md

 in-toto java is not yet a fully compliant in-toto implementation.
 This implementation is focused on providing a stable, usable core feature set for its main goal.
-The features that we will adding in the near future include:
+The features that we will add in the near future include:

 - A more user-friendly API to create and interact with metadata.
 - Layout metadata support, including full supply chain verification.